Putnam County Community Center

 Lending Closet

 PCCC's Lending Closet is one of our most frequently used services.
-We lend out free medical equipment such as walkers, wheelchairs, commodes, canes, grabbers, raised toilet seats, shower benches and more.
-This equipment can be rented out by anyone for any amount of time.
+We lend medical equipment such as walkers, wheelchairs, commodes, canes, grabbers, raised toilet seats, shower benches, and more.
+This equipment can be borrowed by anyone for any amount of time, free of charge.
+The only requirement is that when you no longer need the equipment you return it to us clean and ready to use by someone else.
 To download and print out a Lending Closet agreement form, click here.

 Warming & Cooling Center